weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 }
 ```

-A rule of thumb to follow when determining if you turn it on or off is this: _if you don't need it to query, turn it off._
+A rule of thumb to follow when determining whether to switch off indexing is: _if you will never perform queries based on this property, you can turn it off._

 :::tip Data types and indexes

 Both `indexFilterable` and `indexSearchable` are available for all types of data.
-However, `indexSearchable` is only relevant for `text`/`text[]`, and in other cases it will be simply ignored.
+However, `indexSearchable` is only relevant for `text`/`text[]`, and in other cases it will be ignored.

 :::